gustafguner/shopify-theme-boilerplate/README.md

 # Shopify Theme Boilerplate
-A minimal Shopify theme boilerplate with functionality such as Autoprefixer, Babel and UglifyJS.
+🛒 A minimal Shopify theme boilerplate with support for Gulp, Autoprefixer, Babel and more.

 ## Prerequisites
 [Node.js](https://nodejs.org/)